Overview

 In the past 12 months there has been one death reported in a person infected with clade II.
 No deaths reported in people infected with clade I.

-Mpox cases by vaccination status in the past 12 months (April 2025 to March 2026), EU/EEA
+Mpox cases by vaccination status in the past 12 months (May 2025 to April 2026), EU/EEA

 The majority of both clade I and clade II cases are not vaccinated.

-Mpox cases by travel status in the past 12 months (April 2025 to March 2026) and past calendar month (March 2026), EU/EEA
+Mpox cases by travel status in the past 12 months (May 2025 to April 2026) and past calendar month (April 2026), EU/EEA

 The proportion of travel related cases is low and similar between clade I and clade II.